 Side Effects and Risks

-As with any other rhinoplasty, the most common side effects will be swelling and bruising of the nose.
+As with any other rhinoplasty, the most common side effects will be swelling and bruise on the nose.
 Use of ice, cold compresses, and the herb Arnica montana will help reduce the amount and appearance of bruising and swelling.
-The most common risks from the procedure are infection and excessive bleeding.
+The most common risks of the procedure are the infection and excessive bleeding.
 Taking antibiotics as prescribed will reduce the risk of infection.
 Stopping smoking or drinking alcohol starting two weeks before the procedure until two weeks after will reduce the risk of excessive bleeding.

 Recovery and Results

 Most bruising and swelling will generally subside within seven to 10 days after the procedure.
 At that time, patients can resume most normal daily activities, such as driving or going to school or work.
 Although the initial bruising and swelling will go down quickly, it may take several months for the nose to settle into its final shape.

 Rhinoplasty is one of the most often requested cosmetic surgical procedures among Asian patients.
 It is important to select a cosmetic surgeon who not only understands the unique challenges that Asian rhinoplasty presents, compared to Western rhinoplasty, but who will work with the patient to give them the look they desire without compromising the overall proper aesthetic look to the final facial features.
 The goal is to enhance the nose, without attempting to make them look out of place with the rest of the facial features.

 To schedule a rhinoplasty consultation, contact Marin Aesthetics.

 *The content in this blog is developed to spread the awareness towards plastic surgery.
 Our blog is not intended to serve as a replacement for an actual in-office consultation with Dr. Marin.
 As such, the information within this blog reflects the unique cases of our individual patients.